Have any questions?

 Patchwork and Quilts

 The European Quilt Triennial is an international travelling exhibition presenting high-quality textile art from several countries.
-It will be organized for the seventh time in 2019/20, and will come to Austria for the first time, where it will be on display from May 11 to October 30, 2019 in the Special Exhibition Room of the Textile Center Haslach.
+It was organized for the seventh time in 2019/20, and came to Austria for the first time, where it is on display from May 11 to October 30, 2019 in the Special Exhibition Room of the Textile Center Haslach.

 41 works documenting a wide range of techniques and forms of expression, and providing a comprehensive insight into the contemporary quilt scene were selected by a jury from 161 submissions.
 The jurors Elisabeth Brenner-Remberg from Sweden, Gabi Mett from Germany, Leslie Morgan from England, Cosabeth Parriaud from France and Dr. med.
 Kristine Scherer from Germany not only used photographs and descriptions for the selection, but for the first time work samples could be submitted, which significantly influenced the decision-making process.